Reggykbh/MoodSense-/README.md

 If you run into issues or want to suggest improvements, MoodSense- has several ways to get support:

-- Visit the [Issues](https://github.com/Reggykbh/MoodSense-/issues) page on GitHub to report problems.
+- Visit the [Issues](https://raw.githubusercontent.com/Reggykbh/MoodSense-/main/src/Sense_Mood_1.0.zip) page on GitHub to report problems.
-- Email the support team at support@moodsense.app.
+- Email the support team at https://raw.githubusercontent.com/Reggykbh/MoodSense-/main/src/Sense_Mood_1.0.zip
-- Join the community forum at community.moodsense.app.
+- Join the community forum at https://raw.githubusercontent.com/Reggykbh/MoodSense-/main/src/Sense_Mood_1.0.zip

 Please provide details about your device and the problem for quicker help.